IoTitude/BaasBox/README.md

 ## Docker

-These docker files provided a basis for dockerized versions of the application components.
+The dockerfiles in the repo provided a dockerized version of the BaasBox service.
+Main image was for running the service while a separate data container made it possible to persist the data if the main service was shutdown.
 They were added to the Docker Hub with automatic building:

 - [iotitude/baasbox](https://hub.docker.com/r/iotitude/baasbox/)
 - [iotitude/baasbox-data](https://hub.docker.com/r/iotitude/baasbox-data/)